Stijn-K/openshift-oauthaccesstokens/README.md

 yes
 ```

-Using the kubernetes API, we can, without authentication, delete the `oauthaccesstoken` for e.g. `kubeadmin`:
+Using the kubernetes API, we can, without authentication, delete the `oauthaccesstoken` for e.g. `developer`:

 ```powershell
 PS > kubectl get oauthaccesstokens